rsilveira79/fermenting_gradients/_posts/2019-08-12-pytorch-transformer-squad.md

 ```

 ## Results<a name="results"></a>
-I'included some sample `facts` and `questions` to give these algorithms a go:
+I've included some sample `facts` and `questions` to give these algorithms a go:
 ```python
 facts = " My wife is great. \
 My complete name is Roberto Pereira Silveira. \